There are numerous reasons a lawyer may consider moving toward an alternative career path.

 Hillary's list includes specialty sites with databases and search engines focused on positions in higher education, human resource management, media, public relations, health care, and Capitol Hill.

-Hannah Morgan at Career Sherpa has put together this list of apps that may be helpful in your alternative careers for lawyer’s job search.
+Hannah Morgan at Career Sherpa has put together this list of apps that may be helpful in your alternative careers for attorney's job search.
 Hannah is a real deal in the job search and career development field and puts out a lot of great information and resources.

 The article includes a discussion of job search apps for LinkedIn, Indeed, and Glassdoor among others.